 - Item type of the account.

 - Amount of the account.

-The report includes the following information:
+The central report includes the following information:

-- Gross amount receivable
+- Gross amount receivables

 - Receivables written off

 - Current receivables (amounts not due on the report date, but due within 12 months)

 - Long-term receivables (amounts due more than 12 months from the report date)

 - Past-due receivables (1 to 90 days past due)

 - Delinquent receivables (over 90 days past due)